antmd/graph-tool/doc/quickstart.rst

 underlying data with the original graph.
 Graph views are constructed by instantiating a :class:`~graph_tool.GraphView` class, and passing a graph object which is supposed to be filtered, together with the desired filter parameters.
-For example, to create an directed view of the graph ``g`` constructed above, one should do:
+For example, to create a directed view of the graph ``g`` constructed above, one should do:

 .. doctest::